kcbabo/gg-portal-demo/README.md

 Our `PortalResource` selects the `RouteTables` (or API Products) to be added to the Developer Portal by labels, which forms the configuration that is exposed through our Developer Portal REST API.
 The front-end Developer Portal UI communicates with the Developer Portal via its REST API server.

 The above creates a flexible model in which we can easily implement concepts like segmented internal and external developer portals, or maybe something like a partner developer portal.
 In these models, multiple Portals can be deployed and mapped to different VirtualGateways.
-This allows you to map different VirtualGatways to different cloud-provider load-balancers to segment traffic and access.
+This allows you to map different VirtualGateways to different cloud-provider load-balancers to segment traffic and access.
 Another option would be to make both portals accessible via a public endpoint and to use an OIDC provider to define different security policies for these different portals.
 There are many different options and combinations.

 ---